“I am among you as one who serves” (Luke 22:27). “A disciple is not above his teacher or a slave above his master” (Luke 6:24).

-Now, he ends up emptying garbage cans.
+Now, after all that sacrifice, he ends up emptying garbage cans.
 By his own admission, Rudy was developing an attitude problem.

 One day he was lifting a large bag of garbage into the dumpster.
-The kitchen workers had been told not to put liquid garbage into the bags, but evidently they didn’t get the message.
-Suddenly, as Rudy was hoisting it up, the bag ripped and all kinds of kitchen leftovers poured down over him–gumbo, red beans and rice, gravy, grease, whatever.
+The kitchen workers had been told not to put liquid garbage into the bags, but someone didn’t get the message.
+As Rudy was hoisting it up, the bag ripped and all kinds of kitchen leftovers showered down over him–gumbo, red beans and rice, gravy, grease, whatever.

 Drenched in garbage from head to foot, Rudy stood there crying like a baby.

 “That’s when the Lord broke me,” he said later.
 “I told the Lord, ‘If you just want me to empty garbage cans for Jesus, I’ll do it.’”

 That was a Thursday.
 That Saturday night late, a minister from that church phoned.
 “Rudy, our pastor is sick.
 They tell me you are a preacher.
 Can you preach for us tomorrow morning?”